simon-bronnikov/Simon-bronnikov/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 👨‍💻 &nbsp;I am a beginner Data Engineer.\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and try new projects / ideas.\
 🌱 &nbsp;I'm on track for learning more about Data Engineering, Data Science, Machine Learning.\
 💬 &nbsp;Feel free to reach out to me for participating in intresting projects.\
 ✉️ &nbsp;You can shoot me an email at bronnikov_semyon@mail.ru!
 I'll try to respond as soon as I can.\